An open letter to range members...

 Do the math.
 I did.
 I will use April 2019 as an example and the numbers do not fluctuate much during the year.
 The range grossed $23,540.
 That is every penny that came in from all sources.
 Annual member’s dues were $4450… 18.9%.
 The fact is that years ago, I should have increased membership dues to keep up with inflation and be charging $400 single and $500 family for memberships today.
 I don’t.
 All the other ranges do.
 We are the blue collar range.
 I embraced that and structured our finances around that. $150 a year does make a difference in many of our member’s ability to pay.
 With the Public, Day, Trial member’s $25 each contribution to the bottom line, I was able to keep your dues cheap and still eat.
 That changed and is gone for the foreseeable future.
 Think about our situation.
 The risks.
 The measures we all have to now consider to stay safe from a virus that kills a chunk of those over 70 who get it.
 Now factor that into a shooting range business model and figure out how to keep the doors open.
 We are very lucky to be open.

 I could have stayed closed and just waited on the government to hand me a check to pay my guys with and all our bills for sitting idle.
 Or, I could fight.
 I fought the closure and got us open.
 Now I am fighting for enough money to make payroll, lease, lights and liability insurance payment.
 It takes about $9000 a month net money to break even, if nothing breaks.
 Our cash cow, the day use of the main range, is gone so it has to come from somewhere.
-Dues make about $150 a day.
+Dues make about $150 a day this time of the year.
 We need another $150 a day to break even.
 That is just 6 guys a day deciding to come and shoot.
 You invested in a membership so you could have a place to shoot.
 You still have a great place to shoot.
-You will have a range to yourself, guaranteed.
-No exposure to anyone at all at anytime you are here.
-You will get a place to shoot that has been hosed down with a bleach water disinfectant to ensure your safety.
+Every other shooting position has been closed off to ensure social distancing.
+Use of a mask when shooting with others on the range is strongly encouraged but not yet a hard requirement for range use.
+Every day, the shooting areas have been hosed down with a bleach water disinfectant to ensure your safety.

 I will point to the business model I adopted… private golf clubs.
-Join a country club and want to play golf?
-You are going to pay a greens fee and you can bet its way more than $25.
+Join a country club and want to play a round of golf?
+You are going to pay a greens fee and you can bet its way more than $10.
 Our range use fee is a greens fee.
 Its how it has to be until I can figure out another way.
-If and when we can go back to the way things were, we will.
-As soon as I can reopen to the day users, I will.
-Until then, the greens fee is only $25. $25 gets you at least an hour to yourself on any part of the facility.
+Reservations for shooting spots is how we are controlling the number of people on the facility.
+It is super easy.
 To use the range call 205-744-2600.
 Put your name on the slot of time on the range you want to use.
-Its your space while you are here.
+Secure it with a $10 range fee and its your space while you are here.